In recent times I’ve noticed an explosion in the amount of people doing hip thrusts at the gym…

-Personally I’d rather spend the extra coin and get a product which has hundreds of happy customers and a no questions asked money back guarantee… I think it’s a little too early to buy this belt until it starts getting some reviews.
+Personally I’d rather spend the extra coin and get a product which has hundreds of happy customers and a no questions asked money back guarantee… so I’d steer clear of this one!

 For the vast majority of users, I’d recommend going for the Bellabooty belt which was the first hip thrust belt to ever hit the market and has many very satisfied customers.

 The PoweRogue belt has some not so amazing reviews in terms of customer satisfaction, so I’d avoid this product to be completely honest.

 Our Hip Thrust Belt Research & Review Process

 I always make it my mission to be as comprehensive as possible with these product reviews so I can be as helpful as possible to my readers.

 Currently we have tested out the Bellabooty Belt but haven’t yet bothered to try out any of the other products on the market, since quite frankly none of them look any decent at all…